verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Updated base and other images for bugs and security.
 - Fixed intermittent Rancher upgrade failures with errors stating that the available chart version is less than the minimum chart version for Rancher system charts.
 - Fixed Fluentd configuration to prevent duplication of logs in OpenSearch on Fluentd restarts or upgrade.
-- Fixed I/O timeout errors while installing Verrazzano on a RKE2 cluster.
+- Fixed I/O timeout errors while installing Verrazzano on an RKE2 cluster.
 - Fixed IngressTrait JWT related issues to allow multiple paths where one path has `RequestPrincipals` and the other doesn't.
 - Fixed IngressTrait JWT so that `RequestPrincipals` with no paths are allowed.
 - Fixed IngressTrait related `AuthorizationPolicy` cleanup when application is deleted.